-"Then I was lucky enough to be able to travel to Europe with a scholarship, and soon realised that to play European Music - from the Baroque through to the late Romantics - one has to immerse oneself in the culture and Art of the European peoples, - and to assimilate it, personally, as best one can.
-Then, as a performer, to take stock and play the music one plays best; - that with which one has an inherent affinity.
+"It was in Europe, however, that I soon realised that to play European Music - from the Baroque through to the late Romantics - one has to immerse oneself in the culture and Art of the European peoples, - and to assimilate it, personally, as best one can.
+Then, as a performer, to take stock and play the music one plays best; - that with which one has an inherent affinity."

-Robert at Balliol College Music Society, Oxford University - May 2014
+Robert rehearsing at Balliol College Music Society, Oxford University - May 2014

 Photo courtesy of Caeth Robins